ga-wdi-boston/wdi_8_express_homework/doc/LAYOUT.md

 * `grunt debug` - runs your application in debug mode, fires up a `node-inspector` translation process, and opens a Chrome window to access `node-inspector`.

+* `grunt autorestart` - runs your app, and watches for changes in files.
+Whenever you change a file that makes up part of your app, it restarts your app for you.
+When it notices a crash, it waits for you to make a change in your files.
+*
 * `grunt test` - runs your test suite

 * `grunt nag` - runs code quality analysis tools on your code and complains